soonick/soonick.github.io/_posts/2018-03-29-stack-and-heap-memory-in-c.md

 ## The names

 [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) and [Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) are both names of data structures.
 This can lead to some confusion, because although the stack is called like that because it works similar to a stack (I&#8217;ll explain more about this), the heap is not related at all to the heap data structure.
-The exact origin of the heap word in this context is unknown to me, but from a little research it seems like it&#8217;s use is based on the English language definition for that word:
+The exact origin of the heap word in this context is unknown to me, but from a little research it seems like its use is based on the English language definition for that word:

 ```
 An untidy collection of things piled up haphazardly